Faculty of Education

 The Faculty of Education is historically the oldest and in terms of the number of students also the largest faculty of the University of West Bohemia in Pilsen?

-• The faculty lives in close connection with its city and region.
-This became evident in everyday practice, especially during the covid pandemic and during the arrival of Ukrainian children in Pilsen at the beginning of the Russian war in Ukraine.
-Both activities were also recognised by the City of Pilsen in the form of a festive presentation of a certificate of thanks.
+- The faculty lives in close connection with its city and region.
+This has been demonstrated in everyday practice, particularly during the COVID-19 pandemic and during the arrival of Ukrainian children in Pilsen at the beginning of the Russian war in Ukraine.
+Both activities were recognized by the city of Pilsen in the form of a ceremonial presentation of a letter of appreciation.

 Did you know that…